ainvaltin/exerr/README.md

 the message is generally not acceptable.

-Usually this means that the extra info is logged at the error site and error returned to he caller, to be logged (again) at some point up in the call chain.
+Usually this means that the extra info is logged at the error site and error returned to the caller, to be logged (again) at some point up in the call chain.
 This means that when investigating the error one has somehow realize that these two log records describe the same incident...